 Cough syrups can’t cure the cold or flu, and some can cause serious side effects like seizures.
 The FDA warns against using OTC cough medicines for kids younger than age 2.
 And doctors aren’t sure how safe these drugs are for older kids.

 Instead, give your child a teaspoon of honey.
-The thick liquid will coat his throat and relieve coughing.
+The thick liquid will coat their throat and relieve coughing.
 But don’t give it to babies under 12 months -- it’s not safe for them.

 While you’ll find plenty of natural headache treatments online, “the medical evidence for them isn’t great, especially for treating younger children,” says Steve Lauer, MD, PhD, associate chairman of pediatrics at The University of Kansas Hospital.